wieslawsoltes/DxfParser/guide.md

 - **JavaScript Query**: Provide a predicate like `node => node.type === 'LINE'` to fully customize selection.
 - Click a result entry to open that file and jump directly to the matching line.

+Templates available:
+- All Nodes
+- All Lines
+- Nodes with Code 310
+- Nodes without Code 310
+- Circles or Arcs
+- Nodes with type matching `/LINE/i`
+- Nodes with a Child of type `BLOCK`
+- Nodes with property value matching `/circle/i`
+- Nodes with Child having property 2 equal to `INSERT`

+Results Grid:
+- Virtualized for performance; row number, relative file path (clickable), line, data columns.
+- Columns are resizable; horizontal scrolling supported.
+- Multiple result tabs supported; export all as a single Excel file.

 **Use Case Example**:
 - You have 100 DXF files in a directory, each possibly containing certain `MTEXT` codes or special layers.
 Enter `MTEXT` as the object type and `8` as the search code with data `MySpecialLayer` to find references across all files.